CloudFueled/aks-workshop/src/3.02 - Kustomize/Exercise/README.md

 ### 3. 🛰️ Create the Production Overlay

-Do the same under `overlays/production/` but bump `replicas` to 5 and increase limits.
+Do the same under `overlays/production/` but bump `replicas` to 5 and increase requests.

 ---